Dreamsorcerer/bthidhub/README.md

 ## Misc

-Inspired by [RaspiKey](https://github.com/samartzidis/RaspiKey), but wanted the solution to stay wireless, as this is why I bought Apple wireless keyboard in the first place.
+Inspired by RaspiKey, which has been replaced by [MagicStick](https://github.com/samartzidis/magicstick.io), but wanted the solution to stay wireless, as this is why I bought Apple wireless keyboard in the first place.
 By doing this it allowed to turn my wired mouse to wireless as well and have one keyboard+mouse for two machines.
 Also, Python implementation should allow people to easily customize their mappings.
 If you want to do this, check out [hid-tools](https://gitlab.freedesktop.org/libevdev/hid-tools) to monitor raw hid reports from your device.